Back-to-back interest rate swaps explained in 3 minutes

 What is an interest rate swap?

-A back-to-back swap is a common term to describe when a bank executes an interest rate swap with a borrower, and a second offsetting interest rate swap with a dealer counterparty.
+Back-to-back swaps is a common term to describe when a bank executes an interest rate swap with a borrower and a second offsetting interest rate swap with a dealer counterparty.

 Why should I consider using back-to-back swaps at my bank?

 Swaps have always been a useful way for banks to manage risk.
-Currency risk, credit risk and interest rate risk can all be hedged, separating out the different types of risk inherent in a transaction so that the customer, or the bank, is only taking on selected risk, not the whole package.
-Offering a swap with a floating-rate loan to your customer allows the bank to separate the credit decision (do I want to lend for 5+ years to this customer?) from the interest rate risk decision (am I comfortable taking 5+ years of fixed rate risk?).
+Currency, credit, commodity, and interest rate risk can all be hedged, separating out the different types of risk inherent in a transaction so that the customer, or the bank, is only taking on selected risk, not the whole package.
+Offering a swap with a floating-rate loan to your customer allows the bank to separate the credit decision (do I want to lend to this customer?) from the interest rate risk decision (am I comfortable taking fixed-rate risk?).

 How do back-to-back swaps work?

-Back-to-back swaps work as follows: the bank enters into two separate transactions with the customer: 1) a floating-rate loan and 2) a companion fixed-rate swap with its customer.
-These transactions create a synthetic fixed-rate structure.
-For example, the customer borrows at floating rates, but because of the swap, effectively pays a fixed-rate on the loan.
-The bank then executes an offsetting swap with a swap dealer thereby leaving the bank with only the economic impacts of the floating-rate loan.
+For example, the customer borrows at 1-month Term SOFR or Prime, but because of the swap, effectively pays a fixed-rate on the loan.
+The bank then executes an offsetting swap with a swap dealer, leaving the bank with only the economic impacts of the floating-rate loan.

-The swap rate includes a swap fee, which the bank earns to cover the costs to originate and service the swap with the customer and for the additional extension of credit.
+The swap rate includes a swap fee, which the bank earns to cover the costs to originate and service the swap and for the additional extension of credit.

 The difference between the wholesale rate (reflecting the bank's credit quality and dealer mark-up) and the retail rate (reflecting where the bank gets done with their customer) is equal to the fee that the bank earns.
-The dealer pays the bank this sum within two business days of executing the swap.
-The swap fee depends on the size and structure of the deal and the customer’s credit.
+Within two business days of executing the swap, the dealer pays the bank.
+The swap fee depends on the size of the transaction, how long or the tenor of the transaction, and the creditworthiness of the customer.

 Who uses back-to-back swaps?